Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 based on {{RFC8376}} terminology.
 The device is sending applications flows using IPv6 or IPv6/UDP protocols.
-These flows might be compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented (SCHC F/R).
-The resulting information is sent on a layer two (L2) frame to an LPWAN Radio Gateway (RGW) that forwards the frame to a Network Gateway (NGW).
+These flows might be compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented by the SCHC Fragmentation/Reassembly (SCHC F/R).
+The resulting information is sent on a layer two
+(L2) frame to an LPWAN Radio Gateway (RGW) that forwards the frame to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for reassembly, if required, then to SCHC C/D for decompression.
 The SCHC C/D shares the same rules with the